henrygd/ncaa-api/README.md

 # NCAA API

 API to return consumable data from ncaa.com.
-Works with stats, rankings, standings, and history.
+Works with scores, stats, rankings, standings, schedules, and history.

 ## Usage

 Make a GET request using the same path as the URL on the main website.
 You'll get a JSON response with the data.

-You can test the API using the example host below.
+You can test the API using the example site below.
 Host your own if you need it to be reliable long term.

 https://ncaa-api.henrygd.me/rankings/football/fbs/associated-press